kalkafox/minecraft-lod-mod/Readme.txt

-This program is an attempt to create Level Of Details (LODs) in Minecraft.
+This program is an attempt to implement a Level Of Detail system for Minecraft.
-The purpose is to increase the maximum view distance in game
+With the purpose of increasing the maximum view distance in game without harming performance.

+Forge version: 1.12.2-14.23.5.2847

+Notes:
+This version will run in eclipse perfectly fine, but will not work correctly in retail Minecraft.
+Specifically the core mod doesn't work in retail minecraft, which means that LODs will be drawn on top of normal terrain.
+This version also doesn't work with optifine at all, since it breaks the core mod.

 Used in congunction with:
 https://gitlab.com/jeseibel/minecraft-lod-core-mod